Discover more from The Retroist

 McDonald’s Shamrock Sundae Commercial

-If you were lucky enough to a Shamrock Sundae in that short period during 1980, odds are you have been craving it ever sense.
-To get a similar taste sensation may I make a suggestion.
+If you were lucky enough to a Shamrock Sundae in that short period during 1980, odds are you have been craving it ever since.
+To get a similar taste sensation, may I make a suggestion.